Department of the Army, DoD.

 (a) Data derived from traffic accident investigation reports and from vehicle owner accident reports will be analyzed to determine probable causes of accidents.
 When frequent accidents occur at a location, the conditions at the location and the types of accidents (collision diagram) will be examined.

-(b) Law enforcement personnel and others who prepare traffic accident Start Printed Page 76538investigation reports will indicate whether or not seat restraint devices were being used at the time of the accident.
+(b) Law enforcement personnel and others who prepare traffic accident investigation reports will document on DA Form 3975, Military Police Report or other Service equivalent, whether or not seat restraint devices were being used at the time of the accident.

 (c) When accidents warrant, an installation commander may establish a traffic accident review board.
 The board will consist of law enforcement, engineer, safety, medical, and legal personnel.
 The board will determine principal factors leading to the accident and recommend measures to reduce the number and severity of accidents on and off the installation.
 (The Air Force will use Traffic Safety Coordinating Groups.
 The Navy will use Traffic Safety Councils per OPNAVINST 5100.12 Series).